Watermelon Man

 • 2 tablespoons olive oil

-No need for a watermelon man since fresh fruit is abundantly sold at nearly every retail food facility.
+There is no need for a watermelon man since fresh fruit is abundantly sold at nearly every retail food facility.
 Enjoy while the harvest lasts.

 Have a fabulous first week in August!